-POLICY YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-13 General The RCO is to ensure that the Safe System of Training is in place.
+OU ARE RESPONSIBLE FOR SAFE PLACE YOU ARE RESPONSIBLE FOR SAFE PLACE, PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+13 Genera al The RCO is to ensure that the Safe System of Training is in place.
 If any part of your plan is outside the Safe System of Training, you are to risk assess and obtain a 2 dispensation.
-The range is to be conducted in accordance with the relevant authoritative documents.
-When a RASP is required (see para 15 below) Details of the Exercise Director and the Senior Planning Officer are to be shown on the MoD Form 906A.
+The range is to be conducted in accordance with the relevant authoritative documents. • When a RASP is required (see para 15 below) Details of the Exercise Director and the Senior Planning Officer are to be shown on the MoD Form 906A.
 (In remarks column K) These range orders are to be read in conjunction with the mandatory publications for the weapons, ammunition and practices to be fired on the range.
 Where a contradiction exists from the mandatory publications these orders are to take precedence.
-14 RCO Qualification You must be suitably qualified to plan and conduct live firing on this range.
+14 RCO G Qualification You must be suitably qualified to plan and conduct live firing on this range.
 When you sign the MoD Form 906A, you are stating that you are suitably qualified.
-Cadet organisations must provide their RCO certificate proving they are qualified to conduct live firing as they intend.
-15 Range Action Safety All live firing must be planned.
-If a RASP is required, due to the nature of Plan (RASP) Range Safety Document (RSD) the shoot planned or as directed by the Senior planning Officer, the RASP must be submitted to Range Control 7 days before the shoot takes place.
-The minimum requirement is to produce a Range Safety Document (RSD), which is not required to be handed in to Range Control.
-16 Young firers The minimum age to live fire is 14yrs of age, with some exceptions in cadet units, refer to Cadet Training Ranges, Regulations for Cadets Training with Cadet Weapon Systems and Pyrotechnics, Army Code N0 71855-C. The minimum age to be employed as a sentry is 18yrs of age.
-(Cadets are not permitted to do sentry duties no matter what age) 17 Police & Civilian Shooting Clubs Police and Civilian shooting clubs are not authorised to apply the 200 mil rule.
+Cadet organisations must provide their RCO certificate proving they are 45 Daniel A attaca O a fa ta qualified to conduct live firing as they intend.
+Plan (F Safety Action Safety RASP) Range Document MOD Form SAAF) All live firing must be planned.
+If a RASP is required, due to the nature of the shoot planned or as directed by the Senior planning Officer.
+The minimum requirement is to produce a Range Safety Document (RSD).
+MOD Form 1930 (SAAF) Safe Activity Assurance Form with Range Conrol 7 days before usage of the range.
+16 Young) firers The minimum age to live fire is 14yrs of age, with some exceptions in cadet units, refer to Cadet Training Ranges, Regulations for Cadets Training with Cadet Weapon Systems and Pyrotechnics, Army Code N0 71855-C. The minimum age to be employed as a sentry is 18yrs of age.
+(Cadets are not permitted to do sentry duties no matter what age) 17 Police Civilia Clubs & n Shooting Police and Civilian shooting clubs are not authorised to apply the 200 mil rule.
 Civilian Rifle Clubs RCOs must be listed on the RAU authorisation list.
 They are to ensure that they comply within the limitations of Ref D & E accordingly.
-18 Authorised Live Firing Practices Only authorised live firing practices contained within the relevant authorised publication may be fired on this range.
-19 Hearing Protection Wearing issued, serviceable hearing protection is mandatory during LFMT and TLFTT.
+18 Author Firing Praction rised Live ces Only authorised live firing practices contained within the relevant authorised publication may be fired on this range.
+19 Hearin g Protection Wearing issued, serviceable hearing protection is mandatory during LFMT and TLFTT.
 The RCO/FPO is responsible for checking everyone has the correct hearing protection.
-All personnel (military or civilian) are responsible for safeguarding their own hearing by wearing them The RCO is to ensure that all personnel comply with all of the above.
-20 Accident/Incidents It is mandatory for the RCO to report any incidents that take place on the range using the format directed within the relevant publication.
-It is mandatory for the RCO to have is their possession the incident aide memoire see Annex A. 21 Medical Cover Units are to provide medical cover as laid down in references A & G Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in references A & G. 22 SARTS Only Range Wardens are authorised to handle SARTS target lifters.
-If the user requires assistance operating the targets they should speak to Range Control/Range Warden 23 CQM shoots CQM shoots cannot be conducted on this range.
+All personnel (military or civilian) are responsible for safeguarding their own hearing by wearing them 20 Accide ent/Incidents The RCO is to ensure that all personnel comply with all of the above.
+It is mandatory for the RCO to report any incidents that take place on the range using the format directed within the relevant publication.
+It is mandatory for the RCO to have is their possession the incident aide memoire see Annex A. 21 Medica al Cover Units are to provide medical cover as laid down in references A & G Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in references A & G. 22 SARTS 3 Only Range Wardens are authorised to handle SARTS target lifters.
+If the user requires assistance operating the targets they should speak to Range Control/Range Warden 23 CQM s shoots CQM shoots cannot be conducted on this range.